sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 Please send link to your Google doc using the link below when you are finished.

+#### Product Manager, Growth overview of past projects

+Please bring an overview of one or two past project(s) we can use to dig deep in to understand your thought process.
+This overview can be any format (PDF, Google Slides, written document with screenshots, etc) which helps you clearly outline the project.
+Ideally, this project...

+- is something that you played a key role in from inception to delivery
+- had a number of iterations to get to the outcome
+- leverages data to make decisions along the way

+This interview will include a PM and designer from our team who have been focusing on growth.
+They will use the hour to dig into the project info you prepared to understand how you think about running growth projects.

 #### Product interview

 - Interviewer(s): [Product Manager and a Product Designer](../../../engineering/product/index.md) who were the reviewers of the PR-FAQ.